odradev/odradev.github.io/docusaurus/docs/basics/01-cargo-odra.md

 cargo odra test -b casper
 ```

-In the example above, Cargo Odra will build the project, the Casper builder, generate the wasm files,
+In the example above, Cargo Odra builds the project, generates the wasm files,
-spin up CasperVM instance, deploy the contracts onto it and run the tests against it.
+spin up `CasperVM` instance, deploys the contracts onto it and runs the tests against it.
 Pretty neat.

-Keep in mind that this is a lot slower than MockVM and you cannot use the debugger.
+Keep in mind that this is a lot slower than `OdraVM` and you cannot use the debugger.
-This is why MockVM was created and should be your first choice when developing contracts.
+This is why `OdraVM` was created and should be your first choice when developing contracts.
 Of course, testing all of your code against a blockchain VM is a must in the end.

 If you want to run only some of the tests, you can pass arguments to the `cargo test` command